Padovan sequence: Binet-like formula

-This equation has 3 roots; one real root p (known as the plastic number) and two complex conjugate roots q and r.
+This equation has 3 roots; one real root p (known as the plastic ratio) and two complex conjugate roots q and r.
 Given these three roots, the Padovan sequence can be expressed by a formula involving p, q and r :

 where a, b and c are constants.

 Since the absolute values of the complex roots q and r are both less than 1 (and hence p is a Pisot–Vijayaraghavan number), the powers of these roots approach 0 for large n, and $P(n) - a p^n$ tends to zero.

 For all $n \ge 0$, P(n) is the integer closest to $\frac{p^5}{2p+3} p^n$.
 Indeed, $\frac{p^5}{2p+3}$ is the value of constant a above, while b and c are obtained by replacing p with q and r, respectively.

 The ratio of successive terms in the Padovan sequence approaches p, which has a value of approximately 1.324718.
 This constant bears the same relationship to the Padovan sequence and the Perrin sequence as the golden ratio does to the Fibonacci sequence.